MetaRaffleClub/random-number-generator/readme.txt

 The file winners_winners_list.csv is a csv file to store all the monthly winners so that number does not repeats itself the next month.

-Disclaimer: We are using rookies in coding so please excuse us in the long winded code because we can’t import our own script using “Visual Studio Code”